Updated June 8, 2023

 “Why should we hire you/What can you contribute to the company?”

 Seems familiar?
-Reminds you of the time when you had gone all ready to impress at an interview and had been stumped?
+It takes me back to the time when I had prepared myself thoroughly to impress at an interview, but the interviewer had stumped me with unexpected questions.
 When you came out of the interview feeling you could have done better?

-Given above are some examples of common interview questions interviewers love shooting at candidates.
-Though interviews cannot be generalized, there are some common interview questions that are usually asked to test candidate preparedness and self awareness.
-Common interview questions can be categorized into the following;
+Above are some common interview questions interviewers love shooting at candidates.
+Though interviews cannot generalize, some common questions are usually asked to test candidate preparedness and self awareness.
+Common interview questions can categorize into the following;

 - Those testing confidence and self image

-Common Interview Questions testing knowledge and skills will be something like:
+Common Interview Questions testing knowledge and skills will be something like this:

 - Can you tell me what you know about ___________________ (your domain knowledge)?